-We continue to offer a comprehensive range of virtual services for the children, youth and families in our care, as well as in person services.
+- We continue to offer a comprehensive range of virtual services, as well as in person services.

 Video For Children and Youth Returning to In Person Autism Services

-Beginning Tuesday, August 4, 2020, limited on site Applied Behaviour Analysis services are being offered in a 1:1 format at our Brampton, Mississauga and Oakville locations.
+Limited on site Applied Behaviour Analysis services are being offered in a 1:1 format at our Mississauga and Oakville locations.
 To help children and youth with autism prepare for the enhanced safety measures at our centres, we encourage parents to watch this video with their child or youth:

 Infant Hearing Check

 On Tuesday, August 18, 2020 the Ontario government announced funding to support a Hearing Check for babies who did not receive newborn hearing screening due to COVID-19.
 Understanding how important the Infant Hearing Program is to the development and wellness of infants, parents whose infants did not receive the newborn hearing screen can now have their baby’s hearing checked.
 The Hearing Check will be available for babies who: